Icinga/icinga2/doc/21-development.md

 Avoid log messages which could irritate the user.
-During implementation, developers can change log levels to better see what's going one, but remember to change this back to `debug` or remove it entirely.
+During implementation, developers can change log levels to better see what's going on, but remember to change this back to `debug` or remove it entirely.